 The First Battle of the Marne happened between 6-12 September 1914, with the outcome bringing to an end the German’s advance that started in August when the War begun at Fort Loncin.
 Having invaded Belgium and north-eastern France, the German army had reached within 30 miles of Paris.
-Their progress had been rapid, having successfully beaten back Belgian, French and British forces in advancing deep into north-eastern France.
-Their advance was in pursuance of the aims of the Schlieffen Plan, whose primary focus was the swift defeat of France in the west before turning attention the Russian forces in the east.
-As the German armies neared Paris, the French capital prepared itself for a siege.
-The defending French forces (Fifth and Sixth Armies) - and the British - were at the point of exhaustion, having retreated continuously for 10-12 days under repeated German attack until, directed by Joseph Joffre, the French Commander-in-Chief, they reached the south of the River Marne.
-With victory seemingly near, Alexander von Kluck's German First Army was instructed to encircle Paris from the east.
-The French government, similarly expecting the fall of the capital, left Paris for Bordeaux.
-Joseph Joffre, imperturbable in the face of crisis, resolved on 4 September to launch a counter-offensive strike, under the recommendation of the military governor of Paris, Gallieni, and aided by the British under Sir John French (the latter only after prompting by the British war minister, Lord Kitchener).
+Their progress had been rapid, having successfully beaten back Belgian, French and British forces and advancing deep into north-eastern France.
+Their advance was lock-step in following the Schlieffen Plan, whose primary focus was the swift defeat of France in the west before turning attention the Russian forces in the east.
+As the German armies neared Paris, the French capital prepared itself for a siege remember the Prussian take-over of Paris in1870.
+As panic took over Paris the defending French forces (Fifth and Sixth Armies) - and the British - were at the point of exhaustion, having retreated continuously for 10-12 days under repeated German attack until, directed by Joseph Joffre, the French Commander-in-Chief, they reached just south of the River Marne.
+With victory seemingly near, German General Alexander von Kluck's First Army was instructed to encircle Paris from the east.
+The French government, similarly expecting the fall of the capital, left Paris for Bordeaux (probably for a glass of red wine!)
+Joffre, imperturbable in the face of crisis, resolved on 4 September to launch a counter-offensive strike, under the recommendation of the military governor of Paris, by an old crusty French General Gallieni, and aided by the British under Sir John French (the latter only after prompting and butt-kicking by the British war minister, Lord Kitchener).

 Gazing on Gallieni in the Official World War I Museum!

-On 5 September Gallieni informed Maunoury that there was to be no retreat and issued secret orders for the destruction of important parts of Paris, including the Pont Neuf and the Pont Alexandre III.
-On 7 September Gallieni, concerned that with Maunoury’s Sixth Army fighting out in the open, Paris was now vulnerable, telegraphed the government in Bordeaux to discuss the possible evacuation of the civilian population from the Paris suburbs, and ordered prefects and the police to find “emergency locations” for them.
+On 5 September Gallieni informed fellow French General Maunoury (a pawn of Joffre) that there would be no retreat and issued secret orders for the destruction of important parts of Paris, including the Pont Neuf and the Pont Alexandre III bridges.
+On September 7 General Gallieni, concerned that with Maunoury’s Sixth Army fighting out in the open, Paris was now vulnerable, telegraphed the government in Bordeaux to discuss the possible evacuation of the civilian population from the Paris suburbs, and ordered prefects and the police to find “emergency locations” for them.
 That day Gallieni was ordered not to communicate directly with the government.
 This left Joffre “all-powerful” (in Gallieni’s description), as he had sacked so many generals and Gallieni was his only serious rival.
 The same day, frustrated at the slowness at which the British were advancing into the gap between the German First and Second Armies, Gallieni sent Lartigue’s 8th Infantry Division to the BEF’s right flank to keep contact between the BEF and Franchet d’Esperey’s Fifth Army (the French and British generals of 1914 were extremely concerned at the prospect of armies being encircled and besieged, after what had happened to the French Armies at Sedan and Metz in 1870).
 Joffre, concerned that Gallieni might arouse Sir John’s “touchiness,” sent a telegram to Lord Kitchener (British War Secretary) thanking him for Sir John’s efforts.

-In turning to meet the French attack a 30-mile wide gap appeared in the German lines between the First and Second Army, the latter commanded by the cautious General Karl von Bulow.
+In turning to meet the French attack a 30-mile wide gap appeared in the German lines between the First and Second Army, the latter commanded by the cautious German General Karl von Bulow.
 The Allies were prompt in exploiting the break in the German lines, dispatching troops from the British Expeditionary Force (BEF) to join the French Fifth Army in pouring through the gap between the two German armies, the right wing of Fifth Army simultaneously attacking the German Second Army.
-Nevertheless, the German forces were close to achieving a breakthrough against Maunoury's beleaguered forces between 6-8 September, and were only saved on 7 September by the aid of 6,000 French reserve infantry troops ferried from Paris in streams of taxi cabs, 600 in all.
-The following night, on 8 September, the aggressive French commander General Franchet d'Esperey's Fifth Army launched a surprise attack against the German Second Army, serving to further widen the gap between the German First and Second Armies.
-D'Espery was a recent appointment,
+Nevertheless, the German forces were close to achieving a breakthrough against Maunoury's beleaguered forces between 6-8 September, and were only saved on September 7th by the aid of 6,000 French reserve infantry troops ferried from Paris in streams of now famous taxi cabs, with over 600 cab rides in all!
+The following night, on September 8th, the aggressive French commander General Franchet d'Esperey's Fifth Army launched a surprise attack against the German Second Army, serving to further widen the gap between the German First and Second Armies. d'Espery had been a recent appointment,